dlwltkd/dlwltkd.github.io/_pages/blog.md

 mathjax: true
 redirect_from:
 ---
+A big-picture, math-backed, visually guided walkthrough of Neural Discrete Representation

 > Inspired by **“Neural Discrete Representation Learning”** by Aäron van den Oord, Oriol Vinyals, and Koray Kavukcuoglu (NeurIPS 2017).